As for Rocket himself, I liked his storyarc the best among his fellow Guardians of the Galaxy in the movie trilogy.

 Inspired by The Lost 100-Pagers and Super-Team Family: The Lost Issues, I've decided to create my own take on comic book covers.
-These will be all-original art illustrated by myself.
+These are all-original art illustrated by me, Reno Maniquis.
 Thank you and a good afternoon.
 Excelsior!

 Thursday, August 7, 2025